josedelrio85/component_catalog/README.md

 # Component catalog web project

-List of components used along the differents Bysidecar's web projects.
+List of components used along the differents josedelrio85's web projects.

 The goal of this project is to have a kind of repository/catalog to have the capability of reuse this components.